Fife and Kinross

 How to get involved

-Come to our meetings, or contact the Group Secretary, to discuss what interests you and suggest what you think the Group could be doing.
+Come to our events, or contact the Group Chair, to discuss what interests you and suggest what you think the Group could be doing or join our Committee to help us plan interesting events for members.

 Sign up to our mailing list to receive updates from this local group.